This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Overhead view of a serving of chicken thigh in Italian tomato sauce with a fork.
 Napkin and a glass of red wine in background

 There’s a lot to love about this easy chicken skillet dinner!
-It’s a healthy, veggie-loaded meal with the right balance of aromatics and fresh herbs.
+It’s a veggie-loaded meal with the right balance of aromatics and fresh herbs.

 One of the things I love about this recipe is it’s incredibly versatile which makes it a great choice if you’re preparing a meal for a range of diet types.
 On its own, it’s a keto, paleo, low-carb and gluten-free option!